rvansa/message-flow-tracer/README.txt

 * Checkpoint - user-defined stuff has been encountered
 * Stackpoint - trace of the current stack (expensive operation, use for debugging)
 * MsgTag - the business logic of the message was identifed
-* FlowTag - the business logic of the message flow was identified
+* TraceTag - the business logic of the trace was identified
 * Retransmission - other node has retransmitted some message (non-causally)

 The events are sorted according to wall time timestamp (and that may differ on different nodes).
 However, events on the same node are always sorted properly.
 Causal sorting is TODO.